xw48/xw48.github.io/_pages/students.md

 author_profile: true
 ---

+Current Students:
+- Edelma Saenz (UCF REU, 2023)

+I also work closely with the following students:
+- Zhaoxin Cai (Sun Yat-sen University）
+- Tao Jing (Huazhong University of Science and Technology)
+- Sungbin Park (Hanyang University)
+- Yifan Zhang (Indiana University Bloomington)

+Past Students and Mentees:
+- Autumn Li, UC Berkeley (SDE Intern at Amazon Lab126, 2021)
+- Jourdan Beverly (IU REU/SROC, 2016)

-<p>I am looking for several self-motivated <b>Ph.D. students</b> and <b>visiting postdoctoral scholars</b> who are passionate in exploring issues in the broad domain of security and privacy to join our team at UCF.
-If you are interested, please feel free to drop an email at <span style="color:blue">xueqiang.wang@ucf.edu</span> with the title <span style="color:blue">"Prospective Student [Your Name]"</span>, your research interests, and your CV.</p>
+<p><b><span style="color:red">Hiring:</span></b> I am looking for several self-motivated <b>Ph.D. students</b> and <b>visiting postdoctoral scholars</b> who are passionate in exploring issues in the broad domain of security and privacy to join our team at UCF.
+If you are interested, please feel free to drop an email at <span style="color:blue">xueqiang.wang@ucf.edu</span> with the title <span style="color:blue">"Prospective Student [Your Name]"</span>, your research interests, and your CV. <a href="https://xw48.github.io/faqs">FAQs for Future Students</a></p>

-<p>Before contacting me, I recommend reading the below information.
-<br><b>Application Requirements?</b>: All applicants need to meet the <a href="https://www.cs.ucf.edu/graduate/graduate-admissions/">UCF graduate admissions requirements</a>.
-Please don’t contact me if you fail to meet any of them, as I cannot make a waiver of any kind.</p>

-<b>Funding?</b>: All Ph.D. students will have support for tuition fees, health insurance, and stipends that cover their living expenses.
-I don’t support short-term visitors, and visiting scholars without a Ph.D. degree, unless I know them well through prior collaborations or they are referred by someone I know well.

-<b>Is security background required?</b>: The short answer is NO. Although I do appreciate research experience in security, it is not a requirement for joining our team.
-I am looking for students with diverse backgrounds (e.g., in NLP, ML, Hardware, etc.), so that we can explore interesting security problems in a broader domain.

-<b>Is GRE/TOEFL required?</b>: YES for international students.
-Please see <a href="https://www.cs.ucf.edu/graduate/graduate-admissions/">UCF graduate admissions requirements</a> for more information.

-<b>How long is the PhD program?</b> This depends on the research topic, how motivated you are, and many other factors that affect your study.
-Ph.D. is a challenging, enjoyable, and long journey.
-I see students take 4-8 years.

-<p>UCF is a <a href="https://en.wikipedia.org/wiki/List_of_research_universities_in_the_United_States">Carnegie Research I (R1)</a> university located in Orlando, Florida.
-UCF is ranked #53 overall for Computer Science in US according to  <a href="http://csrankings.org/#/index?all">CSRankings.org</a>, and is ranked #69 according to <a href="https://www.usnews.com/best-graduate-schools/top-science-schools/computer-science-rankings">US News</a>.</p>